google-deepmind/concordia/concordia/examples/bellwether/GAME.md

 readers take precedence over the model-backed policy.
 The action-model binding is runtime-only, not a serialized object or an imported module from a project.

-For already installed local models, select --mode live --resident-prefab basic --model llama3.2:3b --embedding-model all-minilm in the normal source-checkout launch command.
+Select `--mode live --resident-prefab basic` in the source-checkout launch command, with `--model` and `--embedding-model` selecting your available models.
 Use unused private ports and a distinct output directory.
 Sequential remains the engine.
 Each HTTP request is limited to 90 seconds and 256 generated tokens; the existing call-limit wrappers reserve 192 context calls and 64 action calls, at most 256 total.
 The shared standard profiler counts